SmithsonianWorkshops/advanced-hydra-workshops/conda.md

 ### Q: How do I use an enviornment that I created in my personal `conda` install?
 If you were using conda on Hydra before this workshop, you can still use your previous conda installs.
-The `conda activate` commnad will take a full path of an envionrment
+The `conda activate` commnad will take a full path of an environment.

 ```
 $ conda activate ~/miniconda3/envs/amas